-In an idealized version of our hypothetical study in which no confounders, moderators, or interactions exist (Figure 2a), a highly unlikely scenario in most ecological studies, we could estimate the total effect of drought on productivity using the equation where D_i is the treatment indicator for plot i, P_i is the plot-level productivity, β_0 represents the mean productivity across all control plots, β_1 represents the total effect of drought on productivity averaged over all i plots, and ε{i1} are plot-level random errors.
+In an idealised version of our hypothetical study in which no confounders, moderators, or interactions exist (Fig. 2A), a highly unlikely scenario in most experimental and observational ecological studies, we could estimate the total effect of drought on productivity using the equation where D_i is the treatment indicator for plot i, P_i is the plot-level productivity, β_0 represents the mean productivity across all control plots, β_1 represents the total effect of drought on productivity averaged over all i plots, and ε{i1} are plot-level random errors.

-$$(1) P_i = \beta_0 + \beta_1 D_i + \varepsilon{i1} ,$$
+$$P_i = \beta_0 + \beta_1 D_i + \varepsilon{i1}, \qquad i = 1, \dots, n , \qquad (1)$$

-In our example drought study, the total effect is hypothesised to be mediated, at least in part, by soil moisture M, which means that the total effect is composed of (1) the indirect effect, which is the effect that would occur if D were fixed at 1 and the value of soil moisture were changed from the value it takes when D=0 to the value it takes when D=1, and (2) the direct effect, which is the effect that would occur if D were changed from 0 to 1 but the value of soil moisture were held to the value it takes when D=0.
+In our example drought study, the total effect is hypothesised to be mediated, at least in part, by soil moisture M, which means that the total effect is composed of (1) the indirect effect, which is the effect that would occur if D were fixed at 1 and the value of soil moisture were changed from the value it takes when D = 0 to the value it takes when D = 1, and (2) the direct effect, which is the effect that would occur if D were changed from 0 to 1 but the value of soil moisture were held to the value it takes when D = 0.

-To estimate the average direct and indirect effects across all plots in the idealized version of our hypothetical study in which no confounders exist, we would use the following two equations:
+To estimate the average direct and indirect effects across all plots in the idealised version of our hypothetical study in which no confounders exist, we would use the following two equations:

-$$(2) M_i = \theta_0 + \theta_1 D_i + \varepsilon{i2} ,$$
+$$M_i = \theta_0 + \theta_1 D_i + \varepsilon{i2} \tag{2}$$

-(3) $$P_i = \delta_0 + \delta_1 D_i + \delta_2 M_i + \varepsilon{i3} , \qquad i = 1, \dots, n .$$ where D_i and P_i are defined as in Equation (1), M_i is the soil moisture on plot i, θ_0 and δ_0 are intercepts, $\varepsilon_i 2$ and $\varepsilon_i 3$ are random plot-level errors.
+$$P_i = \delta_0 + \delta_1 D_i + \delta_2 M_i + \varepsilon{i3} , \qquad i = 1, \dots, n , \qquad (3)$$ where D_i and P_i are defined as in Equation (1), M_i is the soil moisture on plot i, θ_0 and δ_0 are intercepts, and ε{i2} and ε{i3} are plot-level random errors.
 The direct effect of drought on productivity not going through soil moisture averaged over all plots would be represented by δ_1 .
-The indirect effect of drought on productivity that operates through soil moisture averaged over all plots would be calculated as $\theta_1 \delta_2$ using the product method (Baron and Kenny 1986; see Supplement (2) for details and for indirect effects defined when the mediator and outcome are not continuous).
-In Section VI., we introduce other definitions of mediation effects that may also be of interest to ecologists.
+The indirect effect of drought on productivity that operates through soil moisture averaged over all plots would be calculated as $\theta_1 \delta_2$ using the product method (Baron & Kenny, 1986; see Section 2 of Appendix S1 for details and for indirect effects defined when the mediator and outcome are not continuous).
+In Section VI, we introduce other definitions of mediation effects that may also be of interest to ecologists.

-In real-world studies, Equations (1) to (3) are rarely sufficient for estimating the direct, indirect, and total effects without bias, because the prevalence of confounders, moderators, and interactions in most ecological contexts can obscure the true causal effects (for details on how confounding can introduce bias into the effects defined with Equations (1) to (3), see Supplement (1)).
+In real-world studies, Equations (1) - (3) are rarely sufficient for estimating the direct, indirect, and total effects without bias because the prevalence of confounders, moderators, and interactions in most ecological contexts can obscure the true causal effects (for details on how confounding can introduce bias into the effects defined with Equations (1) - (3), see Section 1 in Appendix S1).
 These empirical challenges are present regardless of whether the studies are conducted in experimental or observational settings.

-To effectively address these challenges, we need a systematic approach to mediation analysis that clearly specifies the necessary criteria for drawing valid conclusions about causal relationships.
+To address these challenges effectively, we need a systematic approach to mediation analysis that clearly specifies the necessary criteria for drawing valid conclusions about causal relationships.
 In the next section, we outline the causal and statistical assumptions necessary for estimating effects in mediation analysis without bias.
 In subsequent sections, we examine approaches to quantifying effects in mediation analysis and discuss the conditions under which these approaches may or may not satisfy key causal assumptions.